abrilohd/abrilohd/README.md

-Python first full-stack developer.
-I build backend systems with all python backend frameworks, web applications with React and TypeScript, and mobile apps with Flutter.
+**Python-first Full-Stack & AI Engineer**, I build backend systems with all python backend frameworks, web applications with React and TypeScript, and mobile apps with Flutter.
 Currently learning AI engineering by building projects - RAG systems, voice AI, and LLM-powered applications With specializing in AI Pentesting-securing intelligent systems,.

 I enjoy turning ideas into working software and figuring out how new technology actually fits into real products.